jgaleria/circuits/README.md

 - Add JSDoc comments for complex functions and components.
 - Validate and sanitize all user input, especially in forms and API calls.
 - Never expose sensitive data or secrets in client-side code.

+## Agent Chat (AI Chatbot)

+The Agent chat feature allows you to interact with an AI assistant (powered by OpenAI) in a modern, ChatGPT-style interface.
+You can manage chat sessions, select models, and view your conversation history.

+### Setup Instructions

+1. **Obtain an OpenAI API Key**
+   - Sign up at [OpenAI](https://platform.openai.com/) and create an API key.

+2. **Set the API Key in Your Environment**
+   - Add your OpenAI API key to your environment variables:

+     For local development, add to your `.env.local` file:
+     ```env
+     OPENAI_API_KEY=sk-...
+     ```
+     Or set it in your deployment environment (e.g., Vercel, Docker, etc).

+3. **Start the Application**
+   - Run the backend and frontend as described above.
+The Agent chat will be available at `/agent`.

+### Usage
+- Go to `/agent` in your browser.
+- Start a new chat or select an existing session from the sidebar.
+- Type your message and select the desired AI model.
+- The AI will respond using the model you selected.
+- All chat history is saved per session and can be managed from the sidebar.

+**Note:**
+- Your OpenAI API key is required for the AI assistant to function.
+Keep your key secure and do not expose it in client-side code or public repositories.